 But, when you visit an online store, it can be exhausting hopping from one page to another trying to find the right thing.
 In this case, chatbots can provide your customers with the right support.

-A chatbot is an AI program that is designed to simulate communications with customers by engaging directly with them through chat windows, messaging, or voice applications.
+A chatbot is an AI program designed to simulate communications with customers by engaging directly with them through chat windows, messaging, or voice applications.

 Here are just a few cases when a chatbot can come in handy: